 Pregnant women, children and adolescents are priority populations in the global public health response to the epidemics of HIV, TB and HCV.
 The high burden of intersecting epidemics of these 3 infections pose a major public health challenge to Russia and the broader European region.
-With that in mind, we are working towards the global health goals of ending AIDS, reducing TB deaths and new HCV cases by 90% by 2030.
+With that in mind, we worked towards the global health goals of ending AIDS, reducing TB deaths and new HCV cases by 90% by 2030.
 However, this can only be achieved if these unique health needs are considered and targeted research to these priority populations is carried out to optimise the impact of innovations in diagnostics and treatment.
-REACH builds on long-standing, successful collaborations among European clinical research networks.
+REACH built on long-standing, successful collaborations among European clinical research networks.
 These newtorks have proven track records of delivering innovative research across the three infections with leading collaborators from 7 centres of excellence in Siberian, Northwestern and Central districts of the Russian Federation.

 Goals and objectives

-The goals of REACH are:
+The goals of REACH were: